osteele/hackingthelibrary.org/_pages/home.md

 <div class="row">

 <div class="col-lg-4" markdown="1">
+## Today (Monday): Test Suite Workshop
+During class, we will set our projects up with testing infrastructure.

+Follow the [day 19 instructions]({% link _days/day-19.md %}) to get started on your test suite.
+</div>

+<div class="col-lg-4" markdown="1">
-## Today: Sprint Reviews
+## Thursday
 Be prepared to present the state of your project, progress since last week, and plans for the next week of work.

 In keeping with the "more frequent, shorter reviews" experiment, reviews need be no longer than 5-10 minutes.
 You can take up to twenty minutes if it will be helpful.

-</div>

-<div class="col-lg-4" markdown="1">
-## Today: Test Suite Workshop

-During class, we will set our projects up with testing infrastructure.

-Follow the day 19 instructions (TBD) to get started on your test suite.

 {% comment %}
 ## Assignments